Copycat process in the early stages of einselection: Beyond Perturbation Theory

 We note here that the RCL model is not highly efficient at completing the process of einselection, as evidenced by the small oscillation around zero of the numerical curve in Fig.~\ref{fig:Sx}.
 We further discuss the interpretation of these oscillations in~\cite{ACLintro} and link them to phenomena seen in NMR experiments.
 We also identify a modification to the RCL model which reduces these oscillations, thereby further illuminating their physical origins.

-Both Figs.~\ref{fig:S} and \ref{fig:Sx} demonstrate that the perturbative regime can be a sizable portion of the full time evolution of the system's linear entropy and $\braket{S_{x}}$.
+Both Figs.~\ref{fig:S} and \ref{fig:Sx} demonstrate that the perturbative regime---characterized by the copycat density matrix in Eqn.~\ref{eq:12}---can be a sizable portion of the full time evolution of the system's linear entropy and $\braket{S_{x}}$.
 The duration may vary somewhat for different system-environment coupling strengths or environmental frequency spectra, but the overall presence of a significant period of quadratic time behavior is clear.